skhatawkar/assignment/README.md

           cat /PROVIDE PATH Sample Json Object/sample.json | java -classpath ".:/PROVIDE PATH to the Jar downloaded/json-20190722.jar:" JsonReader

           eg - cat /Users/Documents/interviews/mongo/sample.json | java -classpath ".:/Users/Downloads/json-20190722.jar:" JsonReader

+Notes -
+    1. There is a potential of Logger statements based on info/debug/error modes, but since we are running it in simple basic modes all of it is omitted.